awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-delete-replicas.md

 1. Choose **Yes, Edit** to save your changes\.

 After you delete a Lambda@Edge function association from a CloudFront distribution, you can optionally delete the Lambda function or function version from AWS Lambda\.
-You can also delete a specific version of a Lambda function if the version doesn’t have any CloudFront distributions associated with it\.
+You can also delete a specific version of a Lambda function if the version doesn't have any CloudFront distributions associated with it\.
 If you remove all the associations for a Lambda function version, you can typically delete the function version a few hours later\.